Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Is there a parking fee at Destin Beaches?

-As of May 2023, the City of Destin charges $20 for 4 hours of parking at the public beaches, including street parking on Scenic 98 in Crystal Beach and Gulf Shore Drive on Holiday Isle.
+As of 2026, the City of Destin charges $20 for 4 hours of parking at many public beach areas, including street parking on Scenic 98 in Crystal Beach and Gulf Shore Drive on Holiday Isle.
 You can pay using the Passport Parking app.
+Note: Norriego Point is currently free to park at (details below), but that could change in the future.

 1. Norriego Point Public Beach Access